Meta-AF: Meta-Learning for Adaptive Filters

 \subsubsection{Beampattern Comparison}

-We compute two beam plots for Meta-GSC and RLS modules, one with a diffuse interferer and one with a directional interferer.
+We compute beam plots for Meta-GSC and BD-RLS at $\approx 1$ sec. and $\approx 2$ sec. in a scene with a directional interferer.
 As expected, the models share the same look direction.
-However, our Meta-GSC method appears to steer more aggressive nulls as shown in \fref{fig:gscbeam}.
-We used weights from the end of a scene.
+However, our Meta-GSC method appears to steer more aggressive nulls as shown in \fref{fig:gscbeam}